 A Unique Student Identifier (USI):

-In addition, students, will need to provide UIT with their Unique Student Identifier number (USI).
+- In addition, students, will need to provide UIT with their Unique Student Identifier number (USI).
 A USI is a reference number made up of numbers and letters, unique to each student.
 This USI allows them to link their previous and future VET qualifications into a single authenticated transcript, through the National Vocational Education and Training Data Collection, and prevents them from losing their record.
 This allows students to see all their training results, from all their previous providers.
 A USI Number will stay with the student for life, and must be recorded with any nationally recognised VET course they undertake.
 Students must obtain the USI prior to enrolment.

 - Students must possess an appropriate visa that allows them to study at UIT.